matta-research-group/MithrilMolGA/README.md

 ## Notes
 This contains the scripts that will be used within the GA.
 Alot of the file names are currently just place holders.

-## Dataframes
-run_df.csv is the dataframe containing the similarity results of each run.
-This is used to calculate the average similarity of each run.

-elite_25_run_{run_number}_df.csv contains the yop 25% for a specific run.

-ran_all_data.csv contains the data for all the runs.
-This is to keep track of every molecule that has been studied to avoid duplictes.

-run_{X}_data.csv just contains the data for molecules in the current run.

 ## Scripts
 `monomer_run.py` this takes all the potential molecules, checks if the monomers have been run and if they haven't it runs them